Xylitol is poisonous to dogs — well over 6,000 cases each year!

 - Corn syrup or maple syrup: If you have one of these types of syrup handy and you can do so without getting bit or without overly delaying Step 2 below, rub some onto your dog’s gums.
 This is a TEMPORARY fix to try and raise their blood sugar and counteract the insulin released as a result of the xylitol.
 DO NOT pour the syrup into your dog's mouth — you could make matters significantly worse by doing so!

 When contacting poison control and/or going to the vet, have handy or bring the packaging of the product your dog ate (or whatever's left of it).
 It's important for the team that's giving you advice and treating your dog to know what's listed on the ingredient label.
-Sometimes the concentration of xylitol in each serving is disclosed, which is important in evaluating the severity of the poisoning (how much xylitol versus the weight of your dog), although often the concentration of xylitol is not listed; that's why we're asking everybody to sign our petitions to manufacturers and the FDA to improve xylitol labeling standards.
+Sometimes the concentration of xylitol in each serving is disclosed, which is important in evaluating the severity of the poisoning (how much xylitol versus the weight of your dog), although often the concentration of xylitol is not listed; that's why we're asking everybody to support the Paws Off Act of 2021 (HR 5261) to improve xylitol labeling standards.

 - Reporting poisonings and other adverse events in animals associated with pharmaceuticals, supplements, cosmetics, and health care products that are not foods, is done by submitting Form FDA 1932a or, for products specifically approved for use in animals, contact the drug manufacturer.
 This is the procedure for reporting cases where xylitol-containing toothpaste, floss, mouthwash or rinses, medications, vitamins, supplements and oils, cosmetics, hair care, body and face care, and other personal care products, and devices are involved.
 Additional information about reporting adverse experiences for drugs, dietary supplements, cosmetics, and devices in animals can be found here.